TheVeryDarkness/pest-typed/derive/example-part2.md

 ### Emitted Fields of Rule Structs

+A rule structs is a struct that corresponds to a rule.

 ```rust
 use pest_typed_derive::TypedParser;
 use pest_typed::{ParsableTypedNode as _, Storage as _, TypedParser as _, error::Error};